Floer theory and flips: Homotopies

 For a regular delay function $\tau_\Gamma$, the delayed fiber product has the structure of a smooth manifold, of local dimension

 where $k$ is the number of twice-quilted disk components.
 A collection $\{\tau^d\}_{d\geq 1}$ of delay functions is {\em compatible} if the following properties hold.
-Let $\Gamma$ be a combinatorial type of twice-quilted disk and $v_0,\ldots,v_k$. \begin{enumerate}
+Let $\Gamma$ be a combinatorial type of twice-quilted disk and $v_0,\ldots,v_k$ the vertices corresponding to disk components. \begin{enumerate}

 \item {\rm (Subtree property)} Suppose that the root component $v_0$ is not a twice-quilted disk.
 Let $\Gamma_1, \ldots, \Gamma_{|v_0|-1}$ denote the subtrees of $\Gamma$ attached to $v_0$ at its leaves; then $\Gamma_1, \ldots, \Gamma_{|v_0|-1}$ are combinatorial types for nodal twice-quilted disks.
 Let $r_i$ be the component of $r \in \M^{\pre}_\Gamma$ corresponding to $\Gamma_i$.
 We require that $ \tau_{\Gamma}(r) \big\lvert_{\Gamma_i} = \tau_{\Gamma_i}(r_i)$, i.e., for each edge $e$ of $\Gamma_i$, the delay function $\tau_{\Gamma,e}(r)$ is equal to $\tau_{\Gamma_i,e}(r_i)$.
 See Figure \ref{subtree}.